Musical Theatre Institute for Teens

 TUITION

-Tuition for each session of the Musical Theatre Institute is $1350.
-Please note: If you audition and are accepted into both The Prom and Carrie, total tuition is $2,160.
+Tuition for each session of the Musical Theatre Institute is $1390.
+Please note: If you audition and are accepted into both Titanic and Footloose, you will receive a 15% discount on tuition for enrolling in both programs (total tuition: $2,360).

 Partial financial aid is available through our Work Study program.
 In addition, a limited number of full scholarships will be awarded annually through the Dena Kohn Memorial Scholarship Fund and the Jane Pesci-Townsend Fund for Musical Theatre Excellence.
 (Criteria: exceptional community involvement and financial need.)